tzhiru/csc365-project/docs/performance_writeup.md

 This ended up being more than a million (whoops).
 This ratio seemed realistic enough, as there should be much more book types than patrons who have an account, and in a library there is usually multiple copies of different books.
 ## Performance results
+Time in ms each endpoint took to execute via curl.

 **GET `/accounts/list/`** 26.302 ms
 **POST `/accounts/create/`** 12.399 ms